SMTP proxy: Advantages of SMTP proxying

-Because SMTP proxies do not store messages like a mail transfer agent (MTA) does, they can reject SMTP connections or message content in real-time, doing away with the need for out-of-band non-delivery reports (NDRs), which are the cause of backscatter email, a serious problem in the Internet email system.
+Because SMTP proxies do not store messages like an MTA does, they can reject SMTP connections or message content in real-time, doing away with the need for out-of-band non-delivery reports (NDRs), which are the cause of backscatter email, a serious problem in the Internet email system.

-Certain SMTP proxies implement TCP connection management (otherwise known as flow control), which can help to reduce damage to downstream mail servers resulting from spikes in TCP traffic from malicious SMTP clients.
-TCP connection management in the context of SMTP typically involves bandwidth throttling and/or introducing delays in SMTP command responses (this is also known as tarpitting).
-When slowed down, certain malicious sources of SMTP traffic such as spambots tend to give up rather than continuing to deliver a full email message.
+Some SMTP proxies implement TCP connection management (otherwise known as flow control), which can help to reduce damage to downstream mail servers resulting from spikes in TCP traffic from malicious SMTP clients.
+TCP connection management in the context of SMTP typically involves bandwidth throttling and/or introducing delays in SMTP command responses (also known as tarpitting).
+When slowed down, some malicious sources of SMTP traffic such as spambots tend to give up rather than continuing to deliver a full email message.

 Network tarpitting can be challenging to implement within an email server, since each SMTP connection is processed more slowly than normal, often holding up precious system resources such as memory and CPU.
 Because SMTP proxies can be implemented using lighter-weight programming techniques such as asynchronous I/O (for example nginx, Node.js, Netty and libevent), thousands of connections can be juggled using the same resources as a much smaller number of connections in the context of a full-blown store-and-forward email server.